 In the Main Quarry, water from Sump 2 is either pumped to the Storage Reservoir within the western portion of the Site or directly to Sump 1.
 Water outflow from the Storage Reservoir is controlled using a weir to direct water as needed to Sump 1 via a gravity sewer line.
-Leakage from the Storage Reservoir is directed across the quarry floor to Sump 1.
+Any leakage from the Storage Reservoir is directed across the quarry floor to Sump 1.
 The water elevation in Sump 1 is controlled with a float-activated switch.
-Water from Sump 1 is discharged either directly off site or can be redirected to the Storage Reservoir via a 300 mm pipe.
-The 300 mm pipe outlets on WAI property, in the wetland, north of SW1.
+Water from Sump 1 is discharged either directly off site or can be redirected to the Storage Reservoir via a 300 mm solid pipe.
+The 300 mm pipe outlets on WAI property, in the wetland, north of SW1; however, leaks and breaks in the pipe were observed in 2023.
+It is noted that replacement of the solid pipe was initiated in late 2023 and was completed in February 2024.
 The Storage Reservoir is used to retain water if it is needed for operations, or if there are concerns with water quality.

 Pump DN1 in Sump 1 is operated by means of a float switch that can be raised or lowered to maintain the desired water level at the sump.
 The partitioning of water pumped by DN1 (i.e., between the reservoir and wetland) is facilitated through the manual operation of a control valve by the quarry operator.
 The flow meter that measures the quarry discharge is located on the pipe directed to the wetland, downstream of the valve.
+It is noted that the flow meter was replaced in 2023.
 During the spring snowmelt period or during particularly wet periods at other times of the year, additional pumps may be required to manage excess water on the quarry floor and direct them to Sump 1.